Published 2023-06-06.

 Time to read: 5 minutes.

-Recently I wrote a command-line program (CLI) in Ruby.
+Prior to first writing this article, I had written a command-line program (CLI) in Ruby.
 It was straightforward to write and worked well.

-However, if I had used a special-purpose library for building CLIs, over the lifetime of my CLI program, the accumulated time for maintanance might have been much less.
-This could only be realized if the mythical library:
+However, if I had used a special-purpose library for building CLIs, over the lifetime of my CLI program, the accumulated time spent on maintenance might have been much less.
+This could only be realized if the mythical CLI library:

 - Had the necessary features.